blazium-engine/blazium-docs/tutorials/3d/3d_antialiasing.rst

 .. seealso::

-    Godot also supports antialiasing in 2D rendering.
+    Blazium also supports antialiasing in 2D rendering.
 This is covered on the :ref:`doc_2d_antialiasing` page.

 Introduction